AlanLuu/lox-go/README.md

     - `hexstr.decodeToStr(hexStr)` which decodes the specified hexadecimal string into a decoded string and returns that string
     - `hexstr.dump(arg)`, which returns a string containing the hex dump of the specified argument, which is either a string or a buffer
     - `hexstr.encode(arg)`, which encodes the specified argument, which is either a string or a buffer, into a hexadecimal string and returns that encoded string
-- Various methods to work with integers are defined under a built-in class called `Integer`, where the following methods are defined:
+- Various methods and fields to work with integers are defined under a built-in class called `Integer`, where the following methods and fields are defined:
+    - `Integer.MAX`, which is the maximum value that an integer can store
+    - `Integer.MIN`, which is the minimum value that an integer can store
     - `Integer.parseInt(string)`, which attempts to convert the specified string argument into an integer and returns that integer if successful, otherwise a runtime error is thrown
     - `Integer.toFloat(integer)`, which converts the specified integer argument into a float and returns that float
     - `Integer.toString(integer)`, which returns the string representation of the specified integer argument
-- Various methods to work with floats are defined under a built-in class called `Float`, where the following methods are defined:
+- Various methods and fields to work with floats are defined under a built-in class called `Float`, where the following methods and fields are defined:
+    - `Float.MAX`, which is the maximum value that a float can store
+    - `Float.MIN`, which is the minimum value that a float can store
     - `Float.parseFloat(string)`, which attempts to convert the specified string argument into a float and returns that float if successful, otherwise a runtime error is thrown
     - `Float.toInt(float)`, which converts the specified float argument into an integer and returns that integer
     - `Float.toString(float)`, which returns the string representation of the specified float argument